A Regularized Conditional GAN for Posterior Sampling in Image Recovery Problems: Numerical experiments

-\Figref{avgsampsamp_19} shows zoomed-in versions of two posterior samples and $\hvec{x}\avgP$ at $P=32$.
-The posterior samples show meaningful variations for the proposed method, essentially no variation for Ohayon et al.'s cGAN, and vertical or horizontal artifacts for Adler \& \"Oktem's cGAN and the Langevin method, respectively.
-The $\hvec{x}\avgP$ plots show that these artifacts are mostly suppressed by sample averaging.
+\Figref{avgsampsamp_19} shows zoomed versions of two posterior samples $\hvec{x}_i$, as well as $\hvec{x}\avgP$, at $P=32$ and $R=8$.
+The posterior samples show meaningful variations for the proposed method, essentially no variation for Ohayon et al.'s cGAN, and vertical or horizontal reconstruction artifacts for Adler \& \"Oktem's cGAN and the Langevin method, respectively.
+The $\hvec{x}\avgP$ plots show that these artifacts are mostly suppressed by sample averaging with large $P$.

-\Figref{avgerrstd_19} shows examples of $\hvec{x}\avgP$, along with the corresponding pixel-wise absolute errors $|\hvec{x}\avgP-\vec{x}|$ and pixel-wise SD $(\frac{1}{P}\sum_{i=1}^P (\hvec{x}\avgP-\hvec{x}_i)^2)^{1/2}$, for $P=32$.
+\Figref{avgerrstd_19} shows examples of $\hvec{x}\avgP$, along with the corresponding pixel-wise absolute errors $|\hvec{x}\avgP-\vec{x}|$ and pixel-wise SD images $(\frac{1}{P}\sum_{i=1}^P (\hvec{x}\avgP-\hvec{x}_i)^2)^{1/2}$, for $P=32$ and $R=8$.
 The absolute-error image for the Langevin technique looks more diffuse than those of the other methods in the brain region.
 The fact that it is brighter in the air region (i.e., near the edges) is a consequence of minor differences in sensitivity-map estimation.
-The pixel-wise SD maps show a lack of variability for the UNet, which does not generate posterior samples, as well as Ohayon et al.'s cGAN, due to mode collapse.
-The Langevin pixel-wise SD maps show localized hot-spots that appear to be reconstruction artifacts. \appref{inpaintingplots} shows other example MRI recoveries with zoomed pixel-wise SD maps.
-In \Figref{mriapp_11} and \Figref{mriapp_9}, Langevin recovery also shows strong artifacts, highlighted by red arrows.
+The pixel-wise SD images show a lack of variability for the E2E-VarNet, which does not generate posterior samples, as well as Ohayon et al.'s cGAN, due to mode collapse.
+The Langevin pixel-wise SD images show localized hot-spots that appear to be reconstruction artifacts.

+Appendices \ref{app:mriplotsR4} and \ref{app:mriplotsR8} show other example MRI recoveries with zoomed pixel-wise SD images at $R=4$ and $R=8$, respectively.
+Notably, Figures \ref{fig:mriapp_11} and \ref{fig:mriapp_9} show strong hallucinations for Langevin recovery at $R=8$, as highlighted by the red arrows.

-\subsection{Inpainting Experiments}
+\subsection{Inpainting experiments}

-Here our goal is to complete a large missing square in a face image.
+In this section, our goal is to complete a large missing square in a face image.

 \textbf{Data.~} We used $256 \times 256$ CelebA-HQ face images \cite{Karras:ICLR:18} and a centered $128\times 128$ missing square.
 We randomly split the dataset, yielding $27\,000$ training, $2\,000$ validation, and $1\,000$ testing images.